 (i) Attacks of paraesthesias (numbness).
 (But these seldom occur without anxiety or a similar feeling of discomfort.)”

 A panic attack describes a state of intense fear combined with variety of symptoms like chest pain, flashing vision, nausea, numbness and very frequent a subjective feeling of an immediate death.
-The panic attack feels like an inexplicable and unthinkable traumatic event.
-“The panic episode is like a repetitive micro-delusion exposing the patient to a concrete experience of dying, suddenly facing him with a `nameless dread` and provoking in him that fear of annihilation, biological as well as psychological, that has the power of destructuring the mind and damaging any sense of existential continuity and integrity” (Quoted after Francesco De Massi).
+Similarly, panic attacks in Dubai, as elsewhere in the world, feel like an inexplicable and unthinkable traumatic event.
+“The panic episode is like a repetitive micro-delusion exposing the patient to a concrete experience of dying, suddenly facing him with a `nameless dread` and provoking in him that fear of annihilation, biological as well as psychological, that has the power of destructuring the mind and damaging any sense of existential continuity and integrity” (Quoted after Francesco De Massi)..

 Panic is different from other forms of anxiety in so far as it is activated automatically, it paralyses thinking, and it does not allow the affected individual for interventions based on rational thinking.
 In the different case of people who are simply afraid of an expected dangerous situation, such a fear allows them to anticipate their reactions and to consider ways of avoiding the danger.